Heal and rebalance with

 • Complex Homeopathy for Chronic Illness with Dr. Ginger Nash

-• Functional medicine mentorship and training with Gut Honest Truth Academy
+• Functional medicine mentorship and training with Katie Morra and Gut Honest Truth Academy

 • Funk’tional Nutrition Academy 14-month functional medicine certification with Erin Holt